zmoazeni/zmoazeni.github.io/_posts/2013-04-27-why-csscss-doesnt-remove-duplication-for-you.md

 "Is this necessary?"

-"Have I already defined a structure that defines this?
+"Have I already defined a structure for this?
 Do I need to extend existing structures?"

 "Is there a better way to define the same rules?"